babel/notes/2018/2018-01/2018-02/feb-15.md

 - Some features that we need to explain more (use cases), like for overrides and .babelrc lookup.
 - Add babel.config.js?
   - We should disallow multiple configs (.babelrc and babel.config.js)
+- Transpiling node_modules with babel-registrer
+  - Merging configs is currently confusing
+  - Henry: have an experimentation babel-registry2?
+- Should land decorators transformation
+  - Add the legacy flag that runs the old transformation
+- Plugin ordering
+  - Having presets fix plugin ordering for users
+- What are we doing with the stage presets?
+  - It's better to use proposal-* plugin

 ## Babel 7 upgrade